IPCC-AR7/ar7-src-fod-ch99-example_fig_repo/README.md

 ## Repository content

-The content that TSUs expect is minimal for the First Order Draft, and grows gradually as we near the Final Government Draft.
+The content that TSUs expect the First Order Draft is minimal, and grows gradually as we near the Final Government Draft.
+The idea of starting early is to build experience in data and code curation, so things aren't rushed as we near the publication date.
+A *figure repository* essentially contains the figure itself, metadata about the figure, and when applicable, the code necessary to reproduce it.

 ### First Order Draft